 When leaving a sailing catamaran with the mast stepped, fasten it to the ground to prevent it blowing over in strong winds.
 Once afloat, the boat is walked into deeper water before fixing the rudders in their locked-down position and dagger boards, if fitted, are put in place.

-If deciding to go small catamaran sailing, there is a need to learn a few new sailing techniques.
+If deciding to go small catamaran sailing, there is a need to learn a few catamaran sailing techniques on how to sail a small catamaran.
 Heading upwind is more demanding in a catamaran sailboat than it is in a dinghy and requires practice.
 When sailing on a downwind course, sailing catamarans really perform at speed being more stable than dinghies and easier to gybe, but still can be capsized.

-With the speed of catamaran sailboats, there is a bigger variance in the direction of true and apparent wind than in dinghies.
-Wind indicators are fitted on the forestay bridle and shrouds so that the helmsman is able to check the direction of the apparent wind.
+Catarmaran sailing basics is an understanding that with the speed of catamaran sailboats, there is a bigger variance in the direction of true and apparent wind than in dinghies.
+Wind indicators are fitted on the forestay bridle and shrouds so that the helmsman is able to check the direction of the apparent wind and trim sails effectively.
 With the high speed of a sailing catamarans, allow more space for manoeuvres, especially passing other boats and check for gusts, as the catamaran accelerates rapidly when they hit.

-The first time when learning how to sail a small catamaran, start on a beam reach, just as sailing on a single-hulled dinghy.
+When learning the basics on how to sail a small catamaran, start on a beam reach, just as sailing on a single-hulled dinghy.
 Put the boat beam-on to the wind and slowly sheet in both sails.
-The faster acceleration along with the forward shift of the apparent wind means that the sails are sheeted in closer than on a dinghy.
+With the catamaran sail trim, the faster acceleration along with the forward shift of the apparent wind means that the sails are sheeted in closer than on a dinghy.
 The sail load will also be greater, requiring jib sheets to have a tackle making trimming easier, and the mainsheet requires at least a seven-to-one tackle.